daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 This tutorial is a hands-on activity complement to a set of [presentation slides](http://bit.ly/shiny-tutorial) for learning how to build Shiny apps.
 In this activity, we'll walk through all the steps of building a Shiny app using a dataset that lets you explore the products available at the BC Liquor Store.
 The final version of the app, including a few extra features that are left as exercises for the reader, [can be seen here](http://daattali.com/shiny/bcl/).
 Any activity deemed as an exercise throughout this tutorial is not mandatory for building our app, but they are good for getting more practice with Shiny.

 This tutorial should take approximately an hour to complete.
-If you want even more practice, another great tutorial I highly recommend is the [official Shiny tutorial](http://shiny.rstudio.com/tutorial/).
+If you want even more practice, another great tutorial is the [official Shiny tutorial](http://shiny.rstudio.com/tutorial/).
 RStudio also provides a [handy cheatsheet](https://www.rstudio.com/resources/cheatsheets/) to remember all the little details after you already learned the basics.

-**Exercise:** Visit [ShowMeShiny.com](http://www.showmeshiny.com/), which is a gallery of user-submitted Shiny apps, and click through some of the showcased apps.
-Get a feel for the wide range of things you can do with Shiny.

 ## Table of contents